 In the 109th Congress, H.R.
 6, as reported by the House Committee on Energy and Commerce on April 13, 2005, retained the safe harbor provision, and also the ethanol mandate; an amendment to remove the safe harbor provision was defeated in committee.
 When H.R.
 6 reached the floor of the House, opponents raised a point of order on the safe harbor provision.
 The motion was defeated by a six-vote margin.
 The Senate version of H.R.
 6 does not contain the safe harbor provision.
+There have been reports of negotiations to achieve a compromise that would be acceptable to a majority of the Senate in the 109th Congress.
+There have also been reports that the "safe harbor" provision would be dropped from the energy bill and possibly attached to highway legislation (H.R.
+3) currently in conference.

-It also would increase the renewable fuels/ethanol mandate from 5 billion gallons by 2012, in the House bill, to 8 billion gallons by 2012.
+The Senate bill also would increase the renewable fuels/ethanol mandate from 5 billion gallons by 2012, in the House bill, to 8 billion gallons by 2012.

 Climate Change.
-On June 21, the Senate approved (66-29) an amendment offered by Senator Hagel that would, among other provisions, establish a credit-based deployment program for technologies to reduce greenhouse gas intensity; support would include direct loans, loan guarantees, lines of credit, and production incentive payments.
+Unlike the Senate-passed bill, the House legislation does not contain provisions addressing climate change.
+The Senate bill would, among other provisions, establish a credit-based deployment program for technologies to reduce greenhouse gas intensity; support would include direct loans, loan guarantees, lines of credit, and production incentive payments.
 It would also establish grant and loan programs to deploy in developing countries technologies that have been developed or demonstrated in the United States.
+The Senate bill also includes language expressing that Congress should enact a program to control and reduce greenhouse gas emissions prior to the end of the First Session of the 109th Congress.
+The Senate rejected a proposal to establish mandatory caps on carbon dioxide emissions, as well as an amendment that the United States should reduce risks posed by climate change by participating in a negotiated binding international agreement.